 As with all universities in the UK, the University of St Mark & St John is responsible for the quality of the education it provides and for the academic standards of the awards it offers.
-The role of the External Examiner is to ensure that it maintains nationally and internationally comparable academic standards; it is crucial, therefore, to the University’s quality assurance procedures.
+The role of the External Examiner (and the closely-related role of External Moderator) is to ensure that it maintains nationally and internationally comparable academic standards; it is crucial, therefore, to the University’s quality assurance procedures.
 External Examiners also assist the University by advising on good practice in teaching, learning and assessment.

-The External Examiners’ Handbook, which is updated annually, sets out the policies and procedures relating to the appointment, roles, duties, rights and responsibilities of External Examiners.
+The Handbook for External Examiners and Moderators, which is updated annually, sets out the policies and procedures relating to the appointment, roles, duties, rights and responsibilities of External Examiners and Moderators.
 It also aligns throughout with Chapter B7 of the QAA’s UK Quality Code for Higher Education.

 A generic list of documents, which sets out details of the documentation received by External Examiners and the relevant timescales, is accessible here.